Participants: 8 – 40

 What comes in Don’t Touch Me?

-materials and props necessary to conduct the exercise.
+- Professional materials necessary to conduct the activity.